-Resident and nonresident \$5,022 per semester students (M.F.A. in cinema arts) Resident and nonresident \$5,022 per semester full-time students (12 or more credits; M.F.A. in sonic arts or media scoring) Resident and nonresident part-time students (9 -11 credits; M.F.A. in sonic arts or media scoring) Resident and nonresident \$2,511 per semester part-time students (fewer than 9 credits; M.F.A. in Winter intersession and summer sessions:
+Resident and nonresident \$5,022 per semester students (M.F.A. in cinema arts) Resident and nonresident \$5,022 per semester full-time students (12 or more credits; M.F.A. in sonic arts or media scoring) Resident and nonresident part-time students (9 -11 credits; M.F.A. in sonic arts or media scoring) \$2,511 per semester \$3,767 per semester Resident and nonresident part-time students (fewer than 9 credits; M.F.A. in sonic arts or media scoring) Winter intersession and summer sessions: